-- 2 cups of coconut flakes (toasted (directions below)
+- 2 cups coconut flakes (toasted (directions below)

-- Allow cake to cool to room temperature.
+- Allow the cake to cool for about 10 minutes.

-- Using a fork, poke holes all over the top of the cooled cake.
+- Using a fork, or the bottom of a wooden spoon, poke holes all over the top of the cooled cake.

 - Open the can of Cream of Coconut, empty it into a 2-cup measuring glass and heat it for 15 seconds in the microwave.